yeruoforever/MBiRW/README.md

 5) For each disease pair, the number of their sharing common drugs is stored in shareWdd.mat;

 6) CDataSets store the combined datasets; Datasets_indep store the independent dataset.

-2.Code.
-1) normFun.m: function implementing normalization;

-2) setparFun.m: function analyzing similarity network;

-3) nManiCluester.m : function implementing cluster operation by calling cluster_one-1.0;

-4) MBiRW: predict potential indications for drugs;

-All files of Dataset and Code should be stored in the same folder to run MBiRW.